USING IRONPDF

 Configuring and Applying Text Stamps in PDFs

 First, create an object from the TextStamper class to support text stamping in PDFs.
-The object of this class contains all the configurations to specify how our text stamper is presented.
+The object of this class contains all the configurations to specify how the text stamper is presented.
 Pass the textStamper object to the 'ApplyStamp' method.
 The Text property defines the content to be displayed on the PDF.

 On completing the configurations, export the output PDF file with the designated file name, encapsulating all settings and providing a professional touch to your documents.